shawnw/unicode-text-utils/usplit.md

 * `--help`/`-h` Print out usage information and exit.
 * `--delimiter=STR`/`-d` Use `STR` as the delimiter instead of newline.
 * `--zero`/`-z` Use 0 bytes as delimiters.
+* `--json`/`-j` Ouput a JSON array of strings (Or numbers for `--codepoints`.
+If multiple input files are given, each array is on its own line.